 What Is Separation Anxiety?

-Dogs are sociable animals.
-You are the closest thing that your pet has to a family.
-So, when you leave them alone, they may feel abandoned.
-They will not be able to find comfort.
+Dogs are social animals, and you are the closest thing that your pet has to a family.
+So, when you leave them alone, some dogs may feel abandoned.
 This results in an increase in stress and anxiety levels.

-Although both pure-bred dogs and mixed breeds can experience separation anxiety, some dog breeds may be more susceptible to separation anxiety.
-Weimaraners, Spring Spaniels, German Shepherds, and Labrador Retrievers have the highest risk.
-Contrastingly, Boston Terriers, Miniature Schnauzers, Lhasa Apsos, and Bull Mastiffs are breeds which least prone to dog separation anxiety.
+Although both pure-bred dogs and mixed breeds can experience separation anxiety, some dog breeds may be more susceptible to separation anxiety than others: Weimaraners, Springer Spaniels, German Shepherds, and Labrador Retrievers may be at the highest risk.
+In contrast, Boston Terriers, Miniature Schnauzers, Lhasa Apsos, and Bull Mastiffs are breeds that may have a lower risk.